danielluna90/f1racepanel/README.md

 ```

 ## Quick Start
 To get a local instance of F1 Race Panel running, execute the following in a command line terminal.
-This repository is tested using [Bun](https://bun.sh), although, in theory [npm](https://www.npmjs.com/) and [Yarn](https://yarnpkg.com/) should work.
+This repository is tested using [Bun](https://bun.sh), although, in theory [npm](https://www.npmjs.com/) and [Yarn](https://yarnpkg.com/) should work with slight modifications.

+First, add required Environment Variables.
+Schemas can be found in `packages/common/.env.schema` and `packages/api/.env.schema`.
+At this time only the `.env` file in `packages/common` is required.
+This requirement might change in the future when Docker Compose is used for the PostgreSQL DB.

 Installation with [Bun](https://bun.sh):